Sites whose topoi are the smooth representations of locally profinite groups: On locally profinite groups

 \section{On locally profinite groups}

 Suppose we are given a $Y$-site and a grid.
-Then our absolute Galois monoid $M_\Cip$ came with the set of subgroups indexed by the edge objects in the grid.
+Then, our absolute Galois monoid $M_\Cip$ comes with the set of subgroups indexed by the edge objects in the grid.
 We show in Section~\ref{sec:topological monoid structure} that $M_\Cip$ is naturally equipped with the structure of a topological monoid such that the category of smooth $M_\Cip$-sets is canonically equivalent to the category of discrete sets with continuous action of the topological monoid $M_\Cip$.

-In Section~\ref{sec:atomic discussions}, we give one of our main theorems.
-It states that the topos associated to a $Y$-site, whose topology is atomic, that satisfies the cardinality condition (1) is equivalent to the category of discrete sets with continuous action of some locally profinite group.
-This may be regarded as a reconstruction theorem for locally topological groups.
+In Section~\ref{sec:atomic discussions}, we give one of our main theorems, which states that the topos associated with a $Y$-site with an atomic topology that satisfies cardinality condition (1) is equivalent to the category of discrete sets with continuous action of some locally profinite group.
+This may be regarded as a reconstruction theorem for locally profinite topological groups.